-Novel foods are non-traditional foods that require assessment by FSANZ in order to establish their safety before they are added to the food supply.
+Novel foods are non-traditional foods that require assessment by FSANZ to establish their safety before they are added to the food supply.

-In Australia and New Zealand, novel foods and novel food ingredients are regulated under Standards 1.1.1 and 1.5.1 in the Australia New Zealand Food Standards Code.
+In Australia and New Zealand, novel foods and novel food ingredients are regulated under Standards 1.1.1 and 1.5.1 in the Australia New Zealand Food Standards Code (the Code).

-Anyone wanting to sell a novel food or a novel food ingredient must apply to FSANZ for the Code to be amended to include the food or ingredient in the list.
+Anyone wanting to sell a novel food or a food containing a novel food ingredient must apply to FSANZ for the Code to be amended to list the food or ingredient in the table at section S25—2.
 Novel food applications are subject to a statutory assessment which includes a pre-market safety assessment.
-If the food passes this assessment, it is added to the list in the Standard and the manufacturer can go ahead and sell it, as long as it complies with any specified conditions.
+If approved, the food will be listed in the table and the manufacturer will be permitted to sell the product, as long as it complies with any specified conditions.

 You can find the definitions of ‘non-traditional food’ and ‘novel food’ in section 1.1.2—8 of Standard 1.1.2 of the Code.

-Once the ACNF completes its consideration, it provides a recommendation about whether the food in question is a novel food for the purposes of the Standard.
-The recommendation is published on the FSANZ website along with the reasons for the recommendation.
+Once the ACNF completes its assessment of a food, it provides a recommendation about whether the food is a novel food for the purposes of the Code.
+These recommendations are

-Not all enquiries will produce a recommendation from the committee.
-Even after considering an enquiry the committee may require more information about it, particularly if there is not enough information available to provide a recommendation.
-It is therefore possible that some enquiries discussed by the committee will not have a recommendation published on the FSANZ website.
+The ACNF will not produce a recommendation for every enquiry they receive.
+For example, after considering an enquiry, the ACNF may require more information in order to produce a recommendation.
+Therefore some enquiries discussed by the ACNF will not have a recommendation published on the FSANZ website.

-The Committee recommendations are not legal advice.
-They are not legally binding.
-They are also not advice, recommendations, or decisions by FSANZ on whether a food is or is not subject to Standard 1.5.1.
-The recommendations are provided by the Committee only to help enquirers make their own decision on whether they should submit an application seeking to amend the Standard.
+The ACNF recommendations are not legal advice and are not legally binding.
+They are also not advice, recommendations, or decisions by FSANZ on whether a food is or is not a novel food.
+The recommendations provided by the ACNF are only to help enquirers make their own decision on whether they should submit an application seeking to amend the Code.

 There is no legal requirement to seek a recommendation or opinion from the ACNF.

-In addition, the Committee recommendation on whether a safety assessment is required is not a pre-market safety assessment, rather it is preliminary hazard identification step in the context of the risk analysis framework.
-The pre-market safety assessment will be conducted as part of the assessment of an application to amend the Standard
+In addition, the ACNF recommendation on whether a safety assessment is required is not a pre-market safety assessment, rather it is preliminary hazard identification step in the context of the risk analysis framework.
+The pre-market safety assessment is part of FSANZ’s assessment of an application to amend the Code.

-Alternatively, you can proceed directly to submitting an application seeking to amend the Standard to permit a food which, in your opinion and according to any legal advice you receive, meets the definition of 'novel food' in the Standard.
+Alternatively, you can proceed directly to submitting an application to FSANZ seeking to amend the Code to permit a food which, in your opinion and according to any legal advice you receive, meets the definition of 'novel food' in Standard 1.1.2.

 Public health and safety consideration of novel foods

 The purpose of this assessment is to evaluate the potential impact of permitting the novel food on public health and safety.
 When we evaluate the public health and safety of a novel food or novel food ingredient, we consider a variety of toxicological and nutritional issues together with information about its chemistry and how much of it we expect people to eat.

 Exclusivity of use for novel foods